NVIDIA/NeMo-Framework-Launcher/README.md

 `cluster_type` parameter in `conf/config.yaml` to `bcp` or `interactive`.
 This can also be overridden from the command line, using hydra.

+To run the ptuning pipeline to nemo-megatron-gpt-1.3B model converted checkpoint, run:
 ```bash
 export HYDRA_FULL_ERROR=1
 export TORCH_CPP_LOG_LEVEL=INFO NCCL_DEBUG=INFO